Cuomo resigns: What we know, what we don't and what's next

-NEW YORK (AP) — After months of holding on to power, New York Gov. Andrew Cuomo abruptly resigned Tuesday.
+NEW YORK (AP) — After months of holding on to power amid sexual harassment allegations, New York Gov. Andrew Cuomo abruptly resigned Tuesday.

 We take you through what happened and what's next: